What to Get Someone Whose Love Language Is Gifts

 Is the Gifts Love Language Materialistic?

-This is one of the most common concerns people have.
+This is one of the most common concerns people have when they hear that gifts are someone’s primary love language.

-Valuing gifts as a love language does not mean someone is materialistic.
-It means they experience affection through tangible symbols.
-The object is meaningful because of what it represents, not because of what it costs.
+Valuing gifts does not mean someone is materialistic.
+It means they experience affection through tangible symbols of care.
+The meaning of the gift comes from what it represents, not from its price or size.

 How to Choose a Gift That Feels Meaningful